Blog

 • Users need to log in to access and download their preferred data formats.

-Click on the “Download Data” button.
-Choose between downloading sample data or the full dataset based on your needs.
-Select your preferred format—like Shapefile, KML, GeoJSON, or any of the 15+ supported formats.
-Agree to the terms and conditions, and then click to finalize the download.
+Click the “Download Data” button.
+Choose between sample data or the full dataset.
+Select your desired format—Shapefile, KML, GeoJSON, or others.
+After agreeing to the terms, click download, and your file will be ready.

 Conclusion